mjbommar/binary-bpe/README.md

 bbpe chunk-train ./corpus \
   --chunk-size $((8 * 1024 * 1024)) \
   --vocab-size 4096 \
-  --combine-mode first \
+  --combine-mode entropy \
   --output chunked.json \
   --report chunked_report.json
 ```

 The generated report records every chunk's merge sequence and metadata so that additional combination techniques can be prototyped without retraining.
+Chunk training now emits a lightweight progress bar as it works through the corpus; pass `--no-progress` if you prefer the previous quiet mode (logging still reports a per-chunk summary either way).

 #### Combination modes

 - `first` – reuse the vocabulary from the first chunk verbatim.
 - `frequency` – aggregate merges by their summed per-chunk frequency.
-- `support` – favour merges that appear consistently across chunks (recommended baseline).
+- `support` – favour merges that appear consistently across chunks (default, recommended baseline).
 - `entropy` – frequency weighting with entropy-based chunk weights (useful for heterogeneous corpora).

 #### Performance snapshot